hanjiadong0/LeanCourse25/README.md

 * On Windows, antivirus programs can cause slowdowns or errors when downloading a Lean project.
 Consider temporarily disabling your antivirus program in the step *Complete the extension setup*

 * If you get errors such as `curl: (35) schannel` or `uncaught exception: no such file or directory (error code: 2)` take a look [here](https://leanprover-community.github.io/install/project.html#troubleshooting).

+* Unfortunately, the installation step, and loading Lean for the first time is very slow on Windows computers.
+Once Lean has finished starting up, it should be quick and responsive.

 ## Update repository